JamesFysh/eleview/README.md

 ##### TODO
 This plugin is quite new, and there are a lot of things still to do:
 * Fresnel zone calculations (https://en.wikipedia.org/wiki/Fresnel_zone)
-* Remove the "units are in meters" assumption
+* Remove the "units are in meters" assumption - ask the user for unit of measure
 * Capturing more than two points
 * Display of captured points on the main QGIS display
+* Place start, end point on the elevation view, rather than just showing elevation between first & last elevation vector encountered along the path between start, end points
+* Better point-capture functionality